warsameSkew/waypoint-examples/ruby/README.md

 This walkthrough assumes the following...

+- You have cloned this `Waypoint Examples` repository
-- You have obtained the `waypoint` binary
+- You have obtained the `Waypoint` binary
-- You have access to the waypoint server image in the GitHub docker image repository
+- You have access to the Waypoint server image in the GitHub docker image repository
 - You have installed [Docker for Desktop](https://www.docker.com/products/docker-desktop)

 ## First Steps